-How To Maintain Platonic Relationships While In A Committed One
+How To Maintain Platonic Friendships While In A Committed One

 Dating apps don’t help this ‘all or nothing’ mindset; we simply swipe if we are possibly attracted, but if upon further investigation, we discover we’re not interested in a romantic capacity, then we just move on regardless of any potentially platonic connection.
 In my experience, I’ve met quite a few guys on dating apps who I could see myself being friends with, but when I threw that out there it wasn’t really reciprocated, which is understandable.
 Dating apps aren’t exactly the best place to be looking for friends.

 It doesn’t seem fair that our platonic friendships should fall by the wayside once we partner off.
-Sure, new love is fun, and in the beginning all we want to do is spend as much time as possible with this person.
+Sure, new love is fun, and in the beginning, all we want to do is spend as much time as possible with this person.
 But, I don’t think this can all be attributed to deprioritizing our platonic friendships.
-Afterall, I make plenty of time for my girlfriends; but I notice as I get older, I tend to be more cautious when it comes to my male friendships.
+After all, I make plenty of time for my girlfriends; but I notice as I get older, I tend to be more cautious when it comes to my male platonic friendships.

 Two friends weighed-in on how they maintain platonic friendships while being in a committed relationship, and compared it to what an expert suggests.
 Here’s what they had to say: